amyheather/amyheather/README.md

 <img src="https://raw.githubusercontent.com/pythonhealthdatascience/stars-logo/refs/heads/main/stars_banner.png" alt="STARS logo and banner">
 </a>

-I am working on the STARS project from May 2024 to April 2026.
+I am working on the STARS project from **May 2024 to April 2026**.
 Highlights so far:

 * [Computational reproducibility assessments](https://pythonhealthdatascience.github.io/stars_wp1_summary/) of eight published discrete-event simulation studies in health.
 For each study, I attempted reproduce any results tables, figures and in-text results.
 I also evaluated the repository and article against various guidelines and criteria.
 For each assessment, the results are shared as a quarto site, with the repository structured as a "researched compendium", and test-run by a second team member.